canonical/chisel-docs/docs/how-to/slice-a-package.md

     Now, what packages own these objects?
 Using `dpkg -S`, we can find out:
      - `libc6`
+     - `libtinfo6`
-     - `libssl3t64`
+     - `libselinux1`

-    and two additional packages, that are in fact dependencies of `libssl3t64`:
-     - `libzstd1`
+     - `libacl1`
-     - `zlib1g`
+     - `libpcre2-8-0`

+    Note that `libpcre2-8-0` is not listed as a dependency of `vim-tiny`, but if we recursively check `vim-tiny`'s dependencies
+    (via `apt-rdepends vim-tiny`), we can see that it is a dependency of `libselinux1`, which is an original dependency of `vim-tiny`.

     So it matches with what we expected in the {ref}`initial dependency analysis
     <create_sdf_inspect_pkg_deps>`.

+    By running `chisel info --release ubuntu-24.04 libc6 libtinfo6 libselinux1
+    libacl1 vim-common` we can
-    By running `chisel info --release ubuntu-24.10 libc6 libssl3t64` we can confirm that these two OpenSSL's package dependencies are already sliced.
+    confirm that all the `vim-tiny`'s package dependencies are already sliced.
     So the final `bins` slice will look like this:

     ```yaml
     slices:
       bins:
         essential:
+          - libacl1_libs
           - libc6_libs
+          - libselinux1_libs
+          - libtinfo6_libs
-          - libssl3t64_libs
+          - vim-common_addons
-          - openssl_config
+          - vim-common_config
-          - openssl_data
+          - vim-tiny_config
         contents:
-          /usr/bin/openssl:
+          /usr/bin/vim.tiny:
     ```

     ```{tip}